TeamGruenbaum/UniFlitzer/README.md

 You can find the API documentation [here](https://teamgruenbaum.github.io/UniFlitzer/).

-The project is created during our Master‘s programme at Hof University of Applied Sciences.
+The project was created during our Master‘s programme at Hof University of Applied Sciences.